 Sweet Potato Pests

-If these caterpillars infest your plants, many sources recommend the use of typical poisons and insecticides to deter them; however, you must keep in mind that these types of poisons are bad for the environment in general.
+If these caterpillars infest your plants, many sources recommend using typical poisons and insecticides to deter them; however, you must keep in mind that these poisons are bad for the environment in general.

 Even though this kind of sweet potato is strictly ornamental, there is no reason to spread poison throughout the environment in its care.